 Grape Escape 1-2.

 Hunting for wild relatives of the grape vine took Jun Wen and I on a trip from the Smithsonian Institution in Washington, DC. to Columbus, Ohio (Botany 2012).
-There I participated in a great ASP- sponsored chromosome workshop on the mighty Ohio State University campus.
-From Columbus we drove on to Pennsylvania, and than into Canada and met up with Jean Gerrath and Usher Posluszny at the University of Guelph, Ontario.
+There I participated in a great ASP- sponsored chromosome workshop on the mighty the Ohio State University campus.
+From Columbus we drove on to Pennsylvania, and then into Canada and met up with Jean Gerrath and Usher Posluszny at the University of Guelph, Ontario.
 On to traversing Quebec and the New England States of Vermont, New Hampshire, Massachusetts and Connecticut, continuing into New York and Pennsylvania until finally arriving back in Washington, DC.
 Lots of great Vitaceae collections and visiting some grape orchards in Quebec.
 Mainly collecting Parthenocissus populations samples.

 Grape Escape 3.